tendollartraining/MyCountries/README.md

 of a site on the newest Microsrosoft Web development stack.

-The purpose of the Fork is take an in-depth look at the new technologies and to provide training to those who are looking at expanding theie knowledge by seeing a step-by-step.
-Yhe new class will be offered on Udemy in the fall of 2015.
+The purpose of the Fork is take an in-depth look at the new technologies and to provide training to those who are looking at expanding their knowledge by seeing a step-by-step analysis of the frameworks involved.
+The new class will be offered on Udemy in the fall of 2015.

 * ASP.NET 5
 * MVC 6